 Stored as Assets:

-Used in the page editor by means of the Content Fragment component (referencing component):
+Used in the page editor by the Content Fragment component (referencing component):

 Accessible using the AEM GraphQL API.